syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * new Date(2099, 12, 31)

-Sets the maximum date limit to show up on the Scheduler.
-Setting maxDate with specific date value disallows the Scheduler to navigate beyond that date.
+Sets the maximum date limit to display on the Schedule.
+Setting maxDate with specific date value disallows the Schedule to navigate beyond that date.

 #### Example

-To set the maximum date on the Scheduler,
+To set the maximum date on the Schedule,

 {% highlight html %}